sarahmclo/slidles/README.md

 GitHub Pages was used to deploy the site remotely.

 1. Login to [Git Hub](https://github.com/) Repository account
-2. Navigate to my project repository colourway
+2. Navigate to my project repository slidles-puzzle
 3. Click the Settings near the top of the page
 4. In the left-hand menu, find and click on the Pages
 5. In the Source section, choose 'main' from the drop-down, select branch menu
 6. Select 'root' from the drop-down folder menu
 7. Click 'Save'
-8. Project now live and a link is visible at the top of the page "Your site is published at https://github.com/sarahmclo/slidles/"
+8. Project now live and a link is visible at the top of the page "Your site is published at (https://github.com/sarahmclo/slidles-puzzle)

 ### Local Deployment